Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Introduction

 \section{Introduction}

 The rapidly increasing capability to generate data calls for approaches able to provide a compact representation of their underlying structure.
-These approaches aim at making the information content of a data set with, let's say, 100 coordinates, human readable and useful.
+The challenge is to extract from data sets with, say, 1000 dimensions an information content at the same time human readable and useful.

-A possible route to achieve this goal is attempting to map the data on a two or three dimensional surface, which can then be visualized directly.
-This approach is followed in Principal Component Analysis~\cite{PCA} and, within a framework which allows taking non-linearities into account, in Diffusion Maps~\cite{DM}, Locally Linear Embedding~\cite{LLE}, Tree Preserving Embedding~\cite{TPE} and Sketch-Map~\cite{SKETCHMAP}.
+A possible route to achieve this goal is attempting to map the data on a two or three dimensional surface that can then be directly visualized. {This low-dimensional representations of high-dimensional data can be derived, for example, using} Principal Component Analysis~\cite{PCA} and, within a framework which allows taking non-linearities into account, in multidimensional scaling~\cite{torgerson1952multidimensional}, ISOMAP~\cite{tenenbaum2000global}, Diffusion Maps~\cite{DM}, Locally Linear Embedding~\cite{LLE}, Tree Preserving Embedding~\cite{TPE}, t-Distributed Stochastic Neighbor Embedding~\cite{tsne} and Sketch-Map~\cite{SKETCHMAP}.
 However, the intrinsic dimensionality (ID) of realistic data sets is often larger than three.
 This has become more and more evident in recent years, thanks to the development of powerful and accurate approaches capable of estimating the ID~\cite{CAMASTRA201626,granata2016accurate,faccoID}.
-If the ID of a data set is, say, 10, any attempt to describe it with only two or three coordinates unavoidably leads to an information loss, making the above-mentioned methods only partially feasible in case of large IDs.
+If the ID of a data set is, say, 10 any attempt to describe it with only two or three coordinates unavoidably leads to an information loss. {This can lead to several effects like altering the local neighborhood structures of the data sets, or the crowding of the data due to the reduction of space when passing from high dimension to low dimension~\cite{gisbrecht2015data}.
+Thus, most of the above-mentioned methods try to quantify the amount of information preserved in the projection by a suitable objective function.
+For instance, in Multidimensional Scaling the objective function measures the preservation of the distances, while in t-SNE the information preserved is the neighborhood structure~\cite{bunte2012general}.
+However, this information loss can lead, depending on the data set, to the presence of artifacts that make those methods not applicable for a quantitative analysis in case of large IDs, although they may be still useful as preprocessing, or for visualization purposes.
+One example (among many) of these problems can be found in ref.~\cite{sormani2019explicit}, where ISOMAP was employed for projecting a folding trajectory of Villin protein described by the 32 features (with an ID of 12).
+In this particular case the projection was not able of distinguish folded or unfolded states nor provide a useful visualization of the data set.}